REBEL RANCH

 Belle Starr and mother Bella

-Photo Copyright © Rebel Ranch Owner (Photographer)Left photo: Born on 1 June 2020, one day old Belle Starr with her mother, 4 year old Bella.
+Photo Copyright © Rebel Ranch Owner (Photographer)Left photo: Born on 1 June 2020, one day old Belle Starr with her mother, four-year-old Bella.
 Photo taken on 2 June 2020.

-Right photo: Belle Starr at 5 days old.
+Right photo: Belle Starr at five days old.
 Photo taken on 6 June 2020.
 At approximately 40 days old, Belle Starr started taking treats gently from our hand, but ran after taking them.

-Update 5 September 2020: Belle Starr is still a bit wary when taking treats, but doesn't run like she used to do.
+Update 5 September 2020: Belle Starr is still a bit wary when taking treats, but doesn't run like she used to.
 She now allows a head and neck scratch for a few seconds.
 However, Bella still doesn't like being touched.

 Belle Starr